 Drive Electric Colorado exists to provide you – individual consumers – with information about electric vehicles in Colorado.
 We have established a goal to put 940,000 electric vehicles on the road in Colorado by 2030, paving the way for a long-term goal of 100% light-duty vehicles (passenger cars and trucks) to be electric.
 This is important because gasoline and diesel passenger vehicles create greenhouse gases that are detrimental to clean air across our state.

-This initiative is led by Denver Metro Clean Cities Coalition in collaboration with the Colorado Energy Office and the ReCharge Colorado coaches from organizations statewide including CLEER, 4CORE, and Northern Colorado Clean Cities.
+This initiative is led by Drive Clean Colorado in collaboration with the Colorado Energy Office and the ReCharge Colorado coaches from organizations statewide including CLEER, 4CORE, and Northern Colorado Clean Cities.